noRoof/noroof.github.io/_experience/eductacion.md

 ### Education

-We worked in the development of a web application used to work with the students in the classroom, having different kinds of assessments, reports and tools used by teachers.
+We worked in the development of a web application used to help the students in the classroom, with  different kinds of assessment, reports and tools used by teachers.